-- Evaluation will be based on the National Commission for Assessment and Academic Accreditation (NCAAA) domains:
+- Evaluation is based on the updated National Commission for Assessment and Academic Accreditation (NCAAA) domains:

-- Knowledge
+- Knowledge and Understanding

-- Cognitive skills
+- Skills

-- Interpersonal skills
+- Values

-- Communication and information technology skills - Psychomotor skills - All preceptors should use the "Rotation Evaluation Form" provided be the EEO. - Preceptors should evaluate the student twice during the rotation: mid-rotation and end of rotation.
-The purpose of the mid-rotation evaluation is to detect any deficiencies in student performance and advise him/her on how to improve in order to complete the rotation successfully. - Students will receive a final grade based on the preceptor's evaluation for each rotation.
-The student should have a final score of ≥60% to pass the rotation; otherwise, it will be considered as a failed rotation and will result in a delay in his or her graduation by at least one semester.
-The student will have to repeat the failed rotation until he or she receives a final grade of ≥60%.
+- All preceptors should use the "Rotation Evaluation Form" provided by the EEO (see appendices A-C). - Preceptors should evaluate the student twice during the rotation: mid-rotation and end of rotation.
+The purpose of the mid-rotation evaluation is to detect any deficiencies in student performance and advise him/her on how to improve in order to complete the rotation successfully. - The final grade for each rotation is composed of 50% from the site evaluation plus 50% from the journal club evaluation.
+An intern must obtain ≥60% of the total grade to pass the rotation. - Students will receive a final grade based on the preceptor evaluation and other assigned tasks (e.g. journal club).
+The student should receive a final score of ≥60% to pass the rotation; otherwise, it will be considered as a "Failed" rotation and will result in a delay in his or her graduation by at least one semester.
+The student will have to repeat the failed rotation until he/she receives a final grade of ≥60%.